"It is only for your love alone that the poor will forgive you the bread you give to them." St Vincent de Paul (1)

 But no saying of Vincent has impacted me more than his demand that we love the poor, not just feed them.
 In truth, one can only know the power of this directive by experiencing it.
-Of all the ministries to which I have been called, it is my encounters with the poor, the homeless and the bed ridden that have been most life changing.
+Of all the ministries to which I have been called, it is my encounters with the poor that have been most life changing.

 Today, ask God for the grace of merciful eyes and a forgiving heart.